Have a question?

 Breast Cancer Diagnosis and Treatment

-The UVM Cancer Center's physicians offer unsurpassed knowledge and experience in breast cancer diagnosis and treatment.
+The UVM Cancer Center's physicians offer unsurpassed knowledge and experience in diagnosis and treatment of breast cancer.
 Also, the most powerful equipment in the hands of skilled professionals means the best care for you.

 We treat on average 320 cases of breast cancer each year and are proud of our record of helping people throughout the region fight cancer.
 Our outcomes meet or exceed treatment being offered by our peers across the nation.